 Take picture books as a fine example.
 Most editors are very specific about what they want these days (and, frustrating yet liberating, there are always exceptions to the rules, but don’t aspire to be one of them right out of the gate).
 They want highly commercial character-driven (but with plot!) picture books that clock in on the short side, usually under 700 words for fiction.

 How do I know this?
 I talk to editors all the time.

 But how might you, if you weren’t a) me, b) reading this blog or c) talking to lots of editors, know this, too?

 Go to the bookstore.
+It’s a master class on book genre.
 Head to your local indie or chain store and see what’s on the shelves.
 Don’t worry about muddying your artistic integrity by looking at other books in the same vein as yours.
 (I’ll have to post on this, I have lots of thoughts as both a writer and agent and they’re pulling me in separate directions!)
 You’re just doing market research right now.
 What do you see?
 I’m guessing you’ll see a lot of commercial, character-driven (with plot!) picture books that are on the short side.

 That’s what publishers are buying from creators and that’s what bookstores are buying from publishers and that’s (ideally) what customers are buying from bookstores.
 That’s the market.

 So if you can tell your story in a highly commercial way (know that this is subjective), base it on a strong character and plot, and in 700 words or fewer, why tell it another way?
 Why try and write a 5,000-word international political drama and call it a picture book?
 Why write “YA” about an adult character?
 Why try a 5,000 word “novella” when the MG books on shelves are between 25,000 and 55,000 words?
 That’s book genre all out of whack.